miku/cignotes/README.md

 ### Starvation

 One or more greedy process.
 Livelock a special case, since no process makes progress.
+Example: polite worker, keep critical section short.

+### Is it safe?

+Reduce API ambiguity, be explicit or do not expose concurrency at all.

+### Simplicity in the Face of Complexity

+> with Go’s concurrency primitives, you can more safely and clearly express your concurrent algorithms.

+[Understanding Real-World Concurrency Bugs in Go](https://songlh.github.io/paper/go-study.pdf) suggested otherwise, no?

 ## Modeling